Man who put razor blades in pizza dough sentenced to prison

 PORTLAND, Maine (AP) — A man accused of putting razor blades and screws in pizza dough at supermarkets in Maine and New Hampshire has been sentenced to four years and nine months in prison.

-The hearing proceeded Thursday even though Nicholas Mitchell, 39, of Dover, New Hampshire, was recovering from COVID-19 contracted in jail.
+The hearing proceeded Thursday although 39-year-old Nicholas Mitchell of Dover, New Hampshire, was recovering from COVID-19 contracted in jail.

-During his sentencing, the judge said the nature of the crime spread fear in the community and Mitchell tearfully apologized.
+The judge said the crime spread fear in the community and Mitchell tearfully apologized.

+He said he wanted revenge on the pizza dough company that fired him, not to hurt anybody.

+Supermarket surveillance video showed him handling pizza dough and loitering around a refrigerated case.

 He was ordered to pay $230,000 in restitution to Hannaford Supermarkets.